DashlinS/BBC-Website/README.md

-# BBC Website
+# &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;BBC Website
+&emsp;

 One of the best ways to learn is to just jump in and try!
 The challenge was to the best of my current ability, recreate the BBC website landing page and the first thing you see.
 The goal is to learn as much as I can from the these challenges and record progress!
 Will continue to update as I learn new tools and techniques.
+&emsp;
 <p align="center">
 <img src="https://github.com/DashlinS/BBCWebsite/blob/master/images/gifs/bbcDemo1.png" width="800">
 </p>